ETPRI/Graph/README.md

 version 0.0.1
 Testing neo4j, developing PM app

-for index.html to work:
+for app.html to work:
-1) neo4j desktop running with database started
+1) neo4j desktop running with database starte
-2) bring up Index.html in browser
+2) bring up app.html in browser
-3) type in cypher query and click run
+3) top drop down menu should load with all lables for nodes clicking on an item in drop down shows first 9 nodes with that label
+4) bottom drop down show meta data about db